-Consequently, specific design provisions (i.e. safety systems) should be implemented to prevent and mitigate the radiological consequences of design basis accidents by preventing significant fuel damage and maintaining the integrity of the containment (i.e. by preserving the structural integrity of the containment and maintaining its associated systems11).
-The objective of the safety systems is to limit the radiological consequences for the public and the environment to the extent that no off-site protective actions are necessary.
+Consequently, specific design provisions (i.e. safety systems) should be implemented to prevent and mitigate the radiological consequences of design basis accidents by preventing significant fuel damage and maintaining the integrity of the containment (i.e. by preserving the structural integrity of the containment and maintaining its associated systems13).
+The objective of the safety systems is to limit the radiological consequences for the public and the environment to hat formatiert: Schriftart: 12 Pt.hat formatiert: Schriftart: 12 Pt.